2024 Scholarships - Bay County | CampusReel

 2024 Bay County Scholarships

 Bay County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 81% of Bay County residents in Florida over the age of 25 have graduated with a professional degree - 34% have completed high school.
+Despite high costs, 42% of Bay County residents in Michigan over the age of 25 have graduated with a professional degree - 27% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Bay County residents in Florida will continue to need help paying for college.
-4,290 men and 4,091 women are enrolled in grades 9-12 while 3,102 men 4,357 women are currently undergraduates in college.
+It’s clear that Bay County residents in Michigan will continue to need help paying for college.
+3,137 men and 2,888 women are enrolled in grades 9-12 while 2,349 men 3,219 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Bay County residents and can help pay for school in a variety of ways.
 Bay County scholarships, whether they are exclusively available to Bay County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Bay County residents.

 How much total award money and scholarships are available for Bay County residents?